 In other words, the propensity and the desire may never go away and we need to be able to accept that.
 But what we need to do is to put in place various (what shall we say?) parameters and various structures so that we don’t even have the opportunity of going there.

-It is the word of God that cleanses us and keeps us, and by the way, as part of this series one of the messages is entitled The Power of Praying Parents where I am going to be emphasizing how to pray Scripture so that every single day you walk away from the Word of God with a snatch of Scripture in your heart that you carry with you throughout the day.
-And I’ll be giving some illustrations of how those kinds of passages of Scripture can be prayed as part of your devotions, because at the end of the day what we really need is the intervention of Almighty God.
-Without it we are helpless.
+It’s the Word of God that cleanses us and keeps us, and by the way, as part of this series one of the messages is entitled “The Power of Praying Parents,” where I am going to be emphasizing how to pray Scripture, so that every single day, you walk away from the Word of God with a snatch of Scripture in your heart that you carry with you throughout the day.
+And I’ll be giving some illustrations of how those kinds of passages of Scripture can be prayed because at the end of the day, what we really need is the intervention of Almighty God; without it we are helpless.

-Now there is something else that is important.
+Now, there is something else that is important.
 There are many of you who are listening to this and you haven’t taken the first step toward deliverance.
-You know, Jesus said, “You shall know the truth and the truth shall set you free,” and the angel said in Matthew 1, “Jesus came to save His people from their sins.”
+You know, Jesus said, “You shall know the truth and the truth shall set you free.”
+And the angel said in Matthew 1, “Jesus came to save His people from their sins.”
 So you see, what we must recognize is that to receive Jesus Christ as Savior gives us a new nature.
 It gives us new desires that now are in conflict with our old desires, and that’s what we’ve been talking about, but at least we have the basis for deliverance and freedom.

 Remember the story of Augustine, the famous Christian philosopher who lived in the 400s.
-He was into debauchery of every kind and had a mistress, and then as a result of reading Romans 14 where it talks about laying aside the unfruitful works of darkness, it was then that he was converted.
+He was into debauchery of every kind and had a mistress.
+Then, as a result of reading Romans 14 where it talks about laying aside the unfruitful works of darkness, it was then that he was converted.
 And later on he was walking down the street and his mistress was running behind him.
 And she shouted to him, “It is I,” and he turned around and he said, “But it is not I.” In other words, “I’m a new person now.
 I’m going in a different direction.”

 I don’t have to be attached to all those things because Jesus came to set His people free, but it doesn’t mean that there isn’t a struggle.
-And the deeper that we are into the world, the more difficult the struggle, but it is a winnable war because Jesus died that we might be free from the effects and the power of the world.
-Amen?
-(Applause)
+And the deeper we are into the world, the more difficult the struggle, but it is a winnable war because Jesus died that we might be free from the effects and the power of the world.
+Amen? [applause]

-Today our society is mad with a mirage of pleasure.
+Today, our society is mad with a mirage of pleasure.
 Everybody is running in every direction.
 We can’t live without technology even for a few moments.
 And of course, what we have to do is to distinguish its value from its detriment and from its temptations and its seduction, but the world is mad over entertainment.

 Now, I’ve given you a lot of information and your response to this message is going to be different.
 There are some who say, “Yeah, that’s very nice but I’m deeply into this and I have no intention of changing.”
-There are others of you who perhaps feel very deeply that you need to do something drastic.
-Could I ask you to do whatever God has asked you to do, that you know right well you should even if you seem powerless to do it, because if we are going to fight for our families we are going to have to deal with the issue of technology and the entertainment industry?
+There are others of you who, perhaps, feel very deeply that you need to do something drastic.
+Could I ask you to do whatever God has asked you to do, that you know right well you should even if you seem powerless to do it?
+Because if we are going to fight for our families, we are going to have to deal with the issue of technology and the entertainment industry.

-Our Father, we ask today that You might help us to have the courage and the strength to do whatever You require of us for Your glory and for Your honor.
+Our Father, we ask today that you might help us to have the courage and the strength to do whatever you require of us for your glory and for your honor.
 Lord, we are particularly concerned about those who find themselves in an addiction today, find themselves helpless, in the power of huge forces, and they’ve tried a thousand times to be free.
-We ask, Father, help them to see that through Jesus and through Your people and Your Word that deliverance is a possibility and a reality.
+We ask, Father, help them to see that through Jesus and through your people and your Word that deliverance is a possibility and a reality.
 We read, and Father, oftentimes we sing, “He breaks the power of cancelled sin, He sets the prisoner free.”
 Show us that today we ask.